Robina State High School

 Robina State High School is a coeducational independent public secondary school based in Robina, on the Gold Coast in Queensland, Australia.
-The school has a total enrolment of more than 1400 students, with an official count of 1469 students in 2021.
+The school has a total enrolment of more than 1500 students, with an official count of 1530 students in 2024.

 Since 2020, the school's current role of principal has been held by Benjamin Weeks.
-The school also consists of four deputy principals, one business manager, fourteen heads of department, one guidance officer, one school-based nurse, one school-based police officer, one school chaplain and three year level coordinators.
+The school also consists of four deputy principals, one business manager, fourteen heads of department, two guidance officers, one provisional psychologist, one social worker, one school-based nurse, one school-based police officer, one school chaplain and three year level coordinators.

 Curriculum

 Specialist programs

 Specialist programs available to students at Robina State High School include: